Neurotech-Hub/arduino-library-deploy/README.md

 ## Outputs

-This action does not have any direct outputs but performs the following tasks:
+This action does not produce direct outputs but performs the following tasks:
+- Validates version numbers and rejects invalid pull requests.
-- Merges pull requests where the version is different from the main branch.
+- Merges pull requests with a valid, new version.
-- Creates a GitHub release with the version from the pull request.
+- Creates a GitHub release with the new version.

 ## Usage